Joe DiMeo: Unprecedented transplant 'a second chance at life' | DW | 05.02.2021

 DiMeo is the world's first patient to successfully receive a face and double hand transplant.
 The psychological benefits far outweigh the risk of the procedure, doctors say.

 On Wednesday, doctors at New York University's Langone Medical Center revealed another major change in the now 22-year-old's life: He's the first person in the world to have received a successful face and double hand transplant.
-The NYU doctors had completed the unprecedented procedure in August 2020, but wanted to wait to share the results to make sure DiMeo's body didn't reject the transplants.
+The NYU doctors had completed the unprecedented procedure in August 2020 but waited to share the results to make sure DiMeo's body didn't reject the transplants.

 The surgery took 23 hours and 80 people working in six surgical teams.